rschristopher/rschristopher.github.io/src/bitcoin-as-money/fixed-supply.md

 -->

-## Is a Fixed Supply Important?

 Let's consider this classic chart that you may have seen in various corners of the Internet.

 ![Weimar Gold Price](/images/weimar_inflation_orig.jpg)

----

 I've seen many versions of this chart, and always felt there was a lot overlooked.
-Yes, it's a textbook example of currency hyperinflation, but let's dig a little deeper.
+Yes, it's a textbook example of fiat currency hyperinflation, but let's dig a little deeper.

 We can find the raw
  [Weimar Inflation Data](https://github.com/jessems/WeimarInflationData)
- online, and using this we can plot the classic hyperbolic price of gold.
+ online, and using this we can plot the classic hyperbolic price of gold shown above.
 Additionally, we can track things like the  *all time high* (ATH) and changes to that ATH.
+We can scale this out to get
+ a better look at the volatility in the gold price over time.
 For example,

 ![Weimar Inflation](/images/weimar_inflation.png)

----

 This gives us two distinct stories.
 We know the story of the *gold price*.
  Inflationary paper money will inevitably end this way.
-However, there's another story that is often overlooked.
+However, the volatility is an often overlooked story.

 There was extreme volatility in the price of gold, as well as in real estate and other hard assets.